An Overview of Truvada (Tenofovir/FTC)

 Brand Name: Truvada

-Do not take Truvada to reduce the risk of getting HIV -- also called pre-exposure prophylaxis or PrEP -- unless you are confirmed to be HIV-negative.
-There is a risk of drug resistance with use of Truvada for PrEP in people with undiagnosed HIV infection.
+Do not take Truvada to reduce the risk of getting HIV -- also called pre-exposure prophylaxis or PrEP -- unless you are confirmed to be HIV negative.

 While taking Truvada, it is important to keep all of your appointments with your health care provider.